evmos/academy/docs/articles/intermediate/developing-on-evmos-testnet.md

 ## Indexers

-Evmos has a wide array of indexers to choose from and for the latest, please head over [here](https://docs.evmos.org/develop/tools/indexers).
+Evmos has a wide array of indexers to choose from and for the latest, please head over [here](https://docs.evmos.org/develop/graphs-indexers).

 ## Oracles

-A list of latest oracles are [here](https://docs.evmos.org/develop/tools/oracles).
+A list of latest oracles are [here](https://docs.evmos.org/develop/oracles).

-## Evmos Modules
+## Evmos modules

 The Evmos blockchain contains homegrown modules and more details can be found [here](https://docs.evmos.org/protocol/modules) alongside ones from the [Cosmos SDK](https://docs.evmos.org/protocol/modules).

 A list of our Ethereum JSON-RPC can be found [here](https://docs.evmos.org/develop/api/ethereum-json-rpc).

-## Stay Connected
+## Stay connected

 Evmos is always here to help.
 The community and the Core Team can easily be reached here: